byui-cit/learning-modules/modules/css/box-model/prepare1.md

 }
 ```

-Our list items (li) elements need some breating room.
+Our list items (li) elements need some breathing room.
 Because I want some space around the links themselves and more of the navy blue color showing I will want padding not only on the (a) elements but also on the nav itself.

 ```css
 nav {